 Connecting a stack that is not at the same SOC will cause a massive amount of current to flow into that stack from the other stacks in the pack.
 This damages the contactor which leads to premature failures and early warranty returns of the battery pack.

-The client’s existing battery management system did not properly allow for organizing and managing multiple stacks in parallel, so they chose to replace it with Nuvation BMS™.
-When paired with our Grid Battery Controller, Nuvation BMS intelligently manages multi-stack systems to prevent damaging amounts of equalization currents.
+The client’s existing battery management system did not properly allow for organizing and managing multiple stacks in parallel, so they chose to replace it with Nuvation Energy's battery management system.
+When paired with our Multi-Stack Controller, Nuvation Energy's BMS intelligently manages multi-stack systems to prevent damaging amounts of equalization currents.

 We developed 12 V battery stacks for our client, which were designed to be connected together, 8 in parallel, to provide the desired run time for the consumer appliances.